Military Vehicles - Austria: Books - History, Types and Construction

-A book on military vehicles from Austria?
-Explore here illustrated books on the history, types and construction of military vehicles.
+Looking for a book on military vehicles from Austria?
+Discover here the best illustrated books on the history, types and construction of military vehicles.

 100 Jahre Panzerwaffe im österreichischen Heer